 - A facsimile edition of 165 books, tracts and writings of Christian materials in Chinese, from the nineteenth century, one of only two in Hong Kong

-The HKSKH Archives are housed in Bishop’s House (1851), and are open to church members and qualified researchers during regular office hours, upon appointment.
+The HKSKH Archives is open to church members and qualified researchers during regular office hours, upon appointment.